 Gin has a complex mixture of aromas divided into three parts; top notes, middle notes, and base notes.
 With gin, the most desirable qualities are in the top note.
 All of the botanicals: juniper, pine, fruit, spice, and floral are top notes.
 Unfortunately, when gin has been agitated by shaking, the top notes are the first to go.
 Leaving only the less desirable middle and base notes.
 Bruising the gin won’t turn it to vinegar, but it will leave the gin dull and lifeless.
 All of the amazing botanicals that are so desirable lost to the inside of a cocktail shaker.

 You should give both the Gin & Galliano Sour and the Martini version a try.
-The subtle difference a little sugar makes for an interesting exercise.
-Cheers.
+Both of these Galliano cocktails are amazing, it’s that subtle difference of a little sugar that sets them apart.

 Here is my recipe for a Gin & Galliano Sour: